 Despite clear rules requiring both employers and employees to contribute to state social insurance schemes, many companies still remain in breach.
 In a crackdown intended to increase compliance, the tax authority will now be overseeing social insurance contributions.

-Our colleagues at Greenwoods + Herbert Smith Freehills have published an excellent update on Employment Taxes.
+Our colleagues at Greenwoods + Herbert Smith Freehills have published their April update on Employment Taxes.
 Click here to discover more.